Why join the course?

 Who will you learn with?

-I am a Senior Learning Projects Officer at UK Parliament.
+I am a Senior Producer in Education and Engagement at UK Parliament.

-I work in the Participation team which seeks to promote understanding of and engagement with the work of the UK Parliament.
+Our work seeks to support understanding of and engagement with the work of the UK Parliament.

 Public Enquiries Manager